 If there are two contracts with the same unit, then Contract Identifier (column B) would be different, but the Scheduling Resource ID (Column C) would be the same.
 Please refer to Question 1 above.

-7. Question: What is the purpose of the DR Allocation spreadsheet now that the DR that is allocated by the CPUC is part of the LSE Allocations page and is automatically drawn into the Summary Pages?

-Answer: All DR Programs that are part of the regular DR Allocation by the CPUC are included in the LSE Allocations page.
-Programs that are operated by non-IOU LSEs that are not allocated to all LSEs are to be entered into the DR resource worksheet.
-The LSE is to enter all information into this sheet.

-8. Question: What is the desired level of accuracy for numbers, 1 MW, 0.5 MW, 0.01 MW?
-Do I round numbers off to the nearest 1MW, 0.5MW or 0.01 MW?

-Answer: For purposes of filling in the templates, round off to the nearest 0.01 MW.
-Do not round any more than that.
-Precision is important, particularly for smaller LSEs

-9. Question: What if I have a contract with a unit that lasts for only part of the month?
+8. Question: What if I have a contract with a unit that lasts for only part of the month?

 Answer: Please pair up the resource with another resource that can fill out the month as done for peak/off peak pairings in question 2 above.
 If that is impossible, a contract for part of a month will not count for RA and should not be listed.